Ferrero and Nutella, Pride of Alba

 Part of that molasses was given to Pietro who assembled it with milk powder, coconut butter, toasted hazelnuts, and chestnut flour making a cheaper alternative to chocolate.

-Ferrero and Nutella, a brilliant intuition
+Ferrero and Nutella, Pride of Alba and a Brilliant Intuition

 La prima pasticceria Ferrero ad Alba